If you’re applying for a home loan, you probably want to know how to calculate borrowing power.

-- Bonus income earned for less than the minimum time would be allocated $0.
+- Therefore bonus income earned for less than the minimum time would be allocated $0.

-So, your assessable income, is just your lenders calculation of your acceptable gross income.
+- Assessable income is your lenders calculation of your acceptable gross income.

-- Your lender will use it’s own credit policy to determine your assessable income.
+- Lender will use their own credit policy to determine your assessable income.

-- The practice of “shading” income is widespread, so if your income is significantly made up of rental, overtime, commission, bonus or some other allowance you might need to shop around to find the lender that suits you.
+- The practice of shading income is widespread.
+If your income is significantly made up of rental, overtime, commission, bonus or some other allowance you might need to shop around to find the lender that suits you.

 - If all your income is accepted to 100%, then your assessable income should equal your actual gross income.